Jaden Slory

-Jaden Fernando Slory (born 9 May 2005) is a Dutch footballer who plays as a Winger for club Feyenoord.
+Jaden Fernando Slory (born 9 May 2005) is a Dutch footballer who plays as a winger for club Willem II, on loan from Feyenoord.

 Career

 Slory joined the Feyenoord Academy in 2013.
 In 2021, he signed a three-year contract with Feyenoord.
 As he entered the final year of his contract, Slory had trained with the Feyenoord first team without making his first team debut.
 He became free to discuss terms with other clubs from 1 January 2024.
 However, Feyenoord announced he has signed a new contract with them in February 2024, keeping him at the club until 2027.
 He made his debut in the match day squad on 29 February 2024.
 Slory made his official debut for the club on 16 August 2025.

 On 29 August 2024, Slory was loaned by Dordrecht.

+On 22 December 2025, Slory agreed to join Go Ahead Eagles on loan for the second half of the 2025–26 season.
+On 7 July 2026, he moved on a new loan to Willem II.

 International career

 Slory was selected for the 2022 UEFA European Under-17 Championship.
 He was described as a stand-out performer as Netherlands U-17 reached the final.
 In 2023, he was part of the Dutch U18 side that won the U18 Confederations Cup.